Fruticose lichen

 A fruticose lichen is a form of lichen fungi that is characterized by a coral-like shrubby or bushy growth structure.
 It is formed from a symbiotic relationship of a photobiont such as green algae or less commonly cyanobacteria and one, two or more mycobionts.
-Fruticose lichens are not a monophyletic and holophyletic lineage, but is a form encountered in many classes.
+Fruticose lichens are not a monophyletic and holophyletic lineage, but are a form encountered in many classes.
 Fruticose lichens have a complex vegetation structure, and are characterized by an ascending, bushy or pendulous appearance.
 As with other lichens, many fruticose lichens can endure high degrees of desiccation.
 They grow slowly and often occur in habitats such as on tree barks, on rock surfaces and on soils in the Arctic and mountain regions.

 Characteristics

-Fruticose lichens are lichens composed of a shrubby or bushy thallus and a holdfast.
-The thallus is the vegetative body of a lichen that does not have true leaves, stems, or roots.
-The thallus colour is affected by the algae in the lichen, compounds created by the lichen, the character of the fungal hyphae, and the amounts of light and water in its environment.
-A light thallus color is associated with lower light conditions within the growing environment.

-Lichens may survive extreme desiccation by an ability to quench excess light energy.
 Characteristic of fruticose lichen is the shape of the thallus.
 Like crustose lichen, fruticose lichen is composed of a holdfast which will act as an anchor for the lichen to grow in rock fissures, over loose sand or soil.